 All undergraduate students participating in the program are required to live in NYU-provided housing.
 We’ll be living in the heart of Trinity’s picturesque campus, in the ivy-covered square known as “Botany Bay’ (a former 19th-century garden).
-Every student has his or her own room, and shares a kitchen, living room and bathroom with one other person.
+Every student has his or her own room, and shares a kitchen, living room and bathroom with one other program participant.
 The campus is very secure- it's entirely walled off from the city, making it a peaceful oasis in the midst of the bustle of Dublin.
-Students have wireless Internet in most locations on campus, and 24-hour access to a designated computer lab, as well as summer hour access to the college library.
+Students have wireless internet in most locations on campus, and 24-hour access to a designated computer lab, as well as summer hour access to the college library.
 Also, the National Library of Ireland is adjacent to the college campus, and students receive a comprehensive introduction to the library and its research facilities.
 Bed linens and towels are provided, and laundry facilities and a gym are also available.
-Click here for a campus map.
-House 13 at Botany Bay will be your home this summer.

 Housing was better than my NYU living arrangements...
 The dorm rooms are huge and there is weekly maid service.
 We got a full kitchen and dining room, and we lived right in the center of Dublin.

-A diverse array of cultural activities forms an integral part of the program.
-In addition to experiencing Dublin, students travel together to various parts of Ireland, north and south.
-Destinations vary from year to year but all excursions are designed to enhance and deepen the understanding of Irish culture that students receive in the classroom.
-Planned destinations for summer 2018 include:
+In addition to living and learning in Dublin, students travel together to various parts of Ireland, north and south.
+Destinations may change slightly from year to year, but all excursions and co-curricular programming are designed to enhance and deepen the understanding of Irish culture that students receive in the classroom.

 Conor Creaney (Program Director)